 - Other hazardous materials – there’s no reason to pack any chemicals in an emergency bag.
 Leave these behind–they could cause more harm than good.

 Storing Your Emergency Bag

-Having an emergency bag ready to go will bring you some peace of mind in the event of a disaster.
+Having an emergency bag ready to go will bring you peace of mind in a disaster.
 If you need to evacuate, you will be prepared to deal with whatever happens and have essentials with you that will keep everyone going for at least seventy-two hours.